Sudden Infant Death Syndrome (SIDS)

 Sudden Infant Death Syndrome (SIDS) Overview

-- About 90% of SIDS deaths occur in infants younger than 6 months of age.
+- Most SIDS deaths occur in infants younger than 6 months of age.

 - Even though the specific cause (or causes) of SIDS remains unknown, scientific efforts have eliminated several previously held theories.
 We now know the following about SIDS: